twonoise/simple.c/README.md

     ./simple --replace

 And if it works, start `ccsm`, find "Window Decoration", "Command", use "exec /usr/local/bin/simple".
 Note that Compiz then can be used by LXDE directly: Main Menu, LXQt settings, Session settings, X11 settings, Window manager: `/usr/bin/compiz` .

+After system update, if `ccsm` says like `ImportError: libprotobuf.so.34.1.0: cannot open shared object file: No such file or directory`, it's need to be rebuilt manually:

+    yay -S --rebuild compiz

 Q & A
 =====